 What color Team will my Child be on?

 - 4th grade – Green Team

 May younger children come to camp?

 We want group leaders and adults to be able to spend time with loved ones during their busy summer, and we understand that, in some situations, parents or guardians may want or need to bring younger kids to camp.
 Infants or toddlers who do not require additional bed space or meals may come at no charge.
 Younger kids who need a bed or who will eat meals at camp should be registered as a participant at full price.
 Younger kids should remain under adult supervision at all times, and may not participate in Bible study, recreation, or track times.
 Please also consider the needs of your campers, and ensure enough adults accompany your group to build relationships and focus on their camp experience.
-All participants (even younger kids) must have a completed camp waiver and release (found on step 3 – important forms).
+All participants (even younger kids) must have a completed camp waiver and release.

 Are accommodations made for kids with food allergies?